UnlockedLabs/intro-to-web-dev-curriculum/README.md

 ## List of other software modifications like missing npm packages for certain gitweb projects, etc:

 * Will you __please__ include the solutions for exercises, studios, assignments, etc for intro-to-web-dev-curriculum and Java Web Development?
 The TAs would like to have access to them.
 Thank you.

+* Please include Rect Dev Tools and React VSCode extensions in the finished image